jimmywarting/wemo-client/README.md

   // Get the client for the found device var client = wemo.client(deviceInfo);

+  // You definitely want to listen to error events (e.g. device went offline),
+  // Node will throw them as an exception if they are left unhandled
+  client.on('error', function(err) {
+    console.log('Error: %s', err.code);
+  });

   // Handle BinaryState events
   client.on('binaryState', function(value) {
     console.log('Binary State changed to: %s', value);